 Have you ever woken up on a bitterly cold winter morning, turned on the hot water tap, and found no water coming through, even though your cold water pipe taps seem to be working fine?
-Well, if your water heater isn’t damaged, chances are that your hot water pipes are frozen.
+Well, if your water heater isn’t damaged, chances are you’re dealing with freezing hot water pipes.

 Science tells us that hot water freezes faster than cold water does.
 In this short read, we’re going to discuss why hot water pipes freeze more quickly than cold water pipes in cold weather and what you ought to do to remediate the situation as well as to avoid it in the future.